openhab/openhab-docs/installation/index.md

 # Installation Overview

 openHAB 2 is based on the Eclipse SmartHome framework and is fully written in Java.
-As such, it only depends on a [Java Development Kit](http://java.com/de/download/manual.jsp), which is available for many platforms. openHAB can be executed on different versions of **Mac OS X** and **Windows** and many different variants of **Linux** (Ubuntu, Raspbian, ...).
+As such, it only depends on a [Java Virtual Machine](http://java.com/de/download/manual.jsp), which is available for many platforms. openHAB can be executed on different versions of **Mac OS X** and **Windows** and many different variants of **Linux** (Ubuntu, Raspbian, ...).

 Please be aware of the fact, that openHAB 2 is based on a new core and introduces new concepts.